PrajeetSingh/MySQLGitHubNotes/README.md

 # My SQL Notes
-Created this repository to share MySQL stuff.
+Created this repository for MySQL knowledge sharing.
+Your suggestions are more than welcome!